 Below are a few other clear aligner providers that might not offer the absolute lowest prices, but we think are still worth considering because of their other unique advantages.

-Candid: Their starting cost is slightly higher ($1,900), but in return, Candid offers a top-quality product and premium customer service.
+Candid: Their $2,400 starting cost is higher, but in return, Candid offers a top-quality product and premium customer service.
 Their network consists of only specialized orthodontists instead of generalized dental professionals, and they partner with established manufacturer ClearCorrect to deliver consistent, reliable products.
-There’s a reason why they took the #1 spot on our list of the top 5 at-home aligner companies.
-Plus, when you consider that Candid includes retainers in the initial price, their overall cost isn’t much higher than the alternatives.
+Plus, their unique Remote Monitoring gives you digital check-ins with your orthodontist every step of the way.
+There’s a reason why they took the #2 spot on our list of the top 5 at-home aligner companies.
 If quality and effectiveness are your priorities, include Candid in your potential options.

 Six Month Smiles Clear Aligners: Maybe you like home aligners’ average six-month timeframe, but would rather have your treatment administered in person.
 Enter Six Month Smiles.
 As the name suggests, these aligners deliver results in six months.
 Plus, as an in-office option, they include one-on-one care from your dentist.
 However, office visits aren’t always cheap, so Six Month Smiles is a bit pricier than at-home aligner options, often between $3,500 and $5,000.
 But if you’re looking for a treatment that offers the best of both worlds, you might deem it worth the cost.

 ClearCorrect: The second-largest clear aligner producer, ClearCorrect is a younger in-office option that might be less expensive than the industry giant, Invisalign.
-ClearCorrect claims that they charge dentists less for aligner products and lab fees and your dentist might pass these savings along to you by charging less for your treatment.
+ClearCorrect claims that they charge dentists less for aligner products and lab fees and your dentist might pass these savings along to you by charging less for your treatment, $3,500 – $5,000 on average.
 As an in-office option, dentists can pair these aligners with additional appliances to more effectively treat severe cases of crowding and spacing, as well as bite issues.

 Invisalign: On average, Invisalign is the most expensive option listed here (although it depends on your unique condition and dentist).
 But it’s also the most well-established and reputable.
 Creator of the clear aligner, Invisalign has over 20 years of successful smile transformations under its belt.
 Like other in-office options, Invisalign is more effective at treating intensive cases of tooth and jaw misalignments.
 It runs from $3,500 to $8,000 depending on your case and dentist, although many people think that the company’s reputation, innovation, and a dentist’s personal care are well worth it.